St. Catherine Band Club

 In 1986 the band came under the direction of Francis Falzon, who was the bandmaster until his death on 26 October 2009.
 In the same year the St. Catherine Fireworks Factory was established.

 In the first week of September 2005, the band celebrated the 1,700th anniversary of the martyrdom of St Catherine, the patron saint of Zurrieq.
 For this occasion a new store and pedestal were inaugurated.

 The Feast of St Catherine is celebrated every year in the first week of September and lasts the whole week.
 It is considered one of the best festivals in the Maltese Islands, especially when it comes to outdoor celebrations such as the traditional marches and the decorations which dominate Zurrieq throughout the whole week.

 The band Socjeta Muzikali Santa Katarina is popular both in Malta and overseas, especially in Italy.
 It was invited five times to different regions of Italy.
-Tthis band club is at present the 3rd largest (feast) band in Malta, with more than 80 residential musicians.
+This band club is at present the 3rd largest (feast) band in Malta, with more than 80 residential musicians.
 In 2006 the band had 33 students learning to become band musicians known as "allevi".